Promo code SPRING2022 will be automatically applied at checkout!

 Now that we’ve discussed why weight loss plateaus can happen, let’s explore some of the strategies that can be helpful for pushing past the slump.

-Here are nine dietitian-recommended weight loss tips to help you move forward in your weight loss journey.
+Here are 9 dietitian-recommended weight-loss tips to help you move forward on your weight-loss journey.

 If you’ve been eating the same thing on repeat or have been doing the same workouts for several months, it may be time to reevaluate these habits.

-Here’s what Nutrisense dietitian Amanda Donahue, CD, RDN has to say about how reevaluating your workout routine or diet can help here.
+Here’s what dietitian Amanda Donahue, CD, RDN, has to say about how reevaluating your workout routine or diet can help here.
 She shares:

-If you've been doing a lot of cardio, try changing up your exercise routine with some strength training that targets every muscle group.
+If you've been doing a lot of cardio, try mixing it up with some strength training that targets every muscle group.
 You may also consider trying HIIT or HIRT workouts (if it's safe for you to do so).

-This can help pump up the intensity and get your heart rate up.
+This can help pump up the intensity and raise your heart rate.
 It’s also important to make sure you aren’t over-exercising, as mentioned above.

 someone holding a fast food hamburger with fries

 Consuming either too many or too few calories for your body’s needs can undermine your weight loss goals.
 Is your daily calorie target a healthy target?
-Both overestimating and underestimating your needs can be a common pitfall.
+Both overestimating and underestimating your needs can be common pitfalls.

-Underestimating portion sizes happens to many people.
-Lucky, one of our dietitians, Marie Funk, MS, RD, LDN, is here to break down why this happens.
+Underestimating portion sizes is common among many people.
+Lucky, dietitian Marie Funk, MS, RD, LDN, is here to break down why this happens.

 Discussing your meal plan with a registered dietitian can help you determine which direction to take it from there.
-Plus, there are some handy weight loss apps that make it easy to track your intake.
+Plus, there are handy weight-loss apps that make it easy to track your intake.

 two bowls with shrimp and veggies

-Protein is a key component of your meals whether you’re trying to lose weight, balance blood sugar, support hormone health, or other essential areas of metabolic health.
+Protein is a key component of your meals, whether you’re trying to lose weight, balance glucose, support hormone health, or other essential areas of metabolic health.
 When it comes to weight loss, meeting your protein needs is crucial.

-Muscles burn more fat at rest than other tissues types in your body.
+Muscles burn more fat at rest than other tissue types in your body.
 To build muscle, your body will need adequate amounts of essential amino acids from your diet.

 The amount of protein you need can vary depending on factors like: